lostintangent/node-azure/README.md

 <img src="images/Breakpoint.png" width="300px" />

 With that set, go back to the running app and add a todo.
-This immediately causes the app to suspend execution, and VS Code to pause on line 28 where we set the breakpoint:
+This immediately causes the app to suspend execution, and VS Code will pause on line 28 where we set the breakpoint:

 <img src="images/Debugger.png" width="300px" />